Every week, we manage more than 23 exabytes of data. What challenges do researchers face with such an overwhelming information overload?

 Scientists are beginning to face similar problems with information overload.
 Public research databases are popping up in research, from neuroscience to social science, to organize the large quantities of related data collected by researchers around the world.
 The Worldwide Protein Data Bank (wwPDB), for example, houses information about newly discovered protein structures.
 In 2016 alone, researchers loaded over 11,000 new structures into the database.
 In total, nearly 130,000 structures are available to download and study.
 Then there’s the World Data Center for Climate, estimated to hold over 300 terabytes of climate data and simulation results as well as 6 petabytes of data on magnetic tapes.

-The upside of these massive amounts of data could be life-altering, literally.
+Information overload aside, the upside of these massive amounts of data could be life-altering, literally.
 Public data repositories allow for collaboration between scientists around the world, even if they’ve never met, since their data is all stored in the same location.
 Pieces of data that would never have been brought together could now become pieces of a larger puzzle—leading to breakthroughs in medicine, climate predictions, energy technology, and more.
 Perhaps most importantly, public access to data will allow for reproducibility of scientific results to ensure the integrity of the scientific process.

 Unfortunately, we have a long way to go to get to these starry-eyed promises of big data.
 Poorly organized or poorly described data uploaded by one researcher could be unintelligible and useless to another.
 Inaccurate data can quickly propagate errors in research results once everyone is using the same database (known colloquially as “garbage in, garbage out”).